elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

     <br />
     <div></div>

-- It’s fairly easy to create concrete implementation of an algorithm because you’re removing common parts of the problem domain with the use of an abstract class.
+- It's relatively easy to create a concrete implementation of an algorithm because you're removing common parts of the problem domain using an abstract class.
 - Clean code because you avoid duplicate code.
-- Ever cleaner code because you separate the algorithm into private methods or functions, which are simpler and easier to test.
+- Ever cleaner code because you separate the algorithm into private methods or functions that are simpler and easier to test.

 <br />
   </div>